Praniti1594/ml-sentiment-analysis/notes.md

 Different solvers work better for different types of data.

 ✔ Common Solver Options
-Solver	What it does	When to use it liblinear	Uses coordinate descent.
+Solver : What it does.
+When to use it

+liblinear: 	Uses coordinate descent.
 Supports L1 & L2.
 Small datasets.
 Binary classification.
-Feature selection (L1). lbfgs	Uses quasi-Newton optimization.
+Feature selection (L1).

+lbfgs: 	Uses quasi-Newton optimization.
 Only L2 penalty.
 Large datasets.
 Fast and stable.
-Best for most text tasks. saga	Stochastic gradient with variance reduction.
+Best for most text tasks.

+saga: Stochastic gradient with variance reduction.
 Supports L1 & L2.
 Very large + sparse datasets (like TF-IDF).
 Best for high-dimensional text.